robinyancey/imagefraud2/README.md

 # imagefraud2

-### This code is very much a work in progress :)
+### This code is a work in progress
-### However, YOLOv5 achieves 99% accuracy on the synthetically created DB from COVERAGE
+### So far, I ran YOLOv5 and achieved 99% accuracy on my synthetically created image fraud DB generated from COVERAGE in this.